getml/getml-community/README.md

 4. Energy
     * Ten-minute measurements of the electricity consumption of a single household.
 5. Tetouan
-    * Ten-minute electricity consumption of three different zones in Tetouan City, Mexico
+    * Ten-minute electricity consumption of three different zones in Tetouan City, north Morocco

 The plots shown below contain the *runtime per feature* calculated relative to the runtime per feature of the fastest approach.
 The fastest approach turns out to be the getML's FastProp, so it gets a value 1.